HectorCastelli/shop-billing-test/ARCHITECTURE.md

 To be as correct as possible while still being relatively easy to remember, the expected status codes are:

 - 200: Request OKAY
-  - Request was sucessfull
+  - Request was successful
 - 201: Resource Created
-  - Creation/Write request sucessfull
+  - Creation/Write request successful
 - 400: Bad Request
   - Request doesn't follow the expected format
   - Missing required fields